 Replacing pills with a Band-Aid?
-Avro Life sciences thinks there’s a patch for that
+Avro Life Science thinks there’s a patch for that

 Given their experience — Sarani in pharmacies and treating patients and Lakhani in chemistry and material science, the two hit on the idea of drug delivery and patches.

-The two initially toyed with a multivitamin patch for daily health, but through the sniffles, watery eyes, and sneezes of perennial allergy sufferers the two hit on the idea of an antihistamine patch to cure their own ailments.
+The two initially toyed with a multivitamin patch for daily health, but through the sniffles, watery eyes and sneezes of perennial allergy sufferers the two hit on the idea of an antihistamine patch to cure their own ailments.

 According to Lakhani, the company has already developed a polymer that allows Avro to make patches that can deliver hundreds of different drugs.
 Now it’s just a matter of gearing up for clinical trials that the company will run before the end of the year.